ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 Despite the similarities, Issues are *not* collected or indexed in Project library views, nor can they be included in Project Collections.
 Issues *only* appear within the context of the Journal of which they are a part.

 The **Issues** sidebar view is the space where new Journal Issues records are created and existing Issues are listed.
-However, this *is not* the space where you will add content to an Issue.
-This interface is primarily concerned with creating the scaffolding linking a Manifold Project to a Journal, thus making it a Journal Issue.
+However, this ***is not*** the space where you will add content to an Issue.
+This interface is primarily concerned with creating the scaffolding that links a Manifold Project to a Journal, thus making it a Journal Issue.
 Discussion about adding content to Issues or adjusting their layout can be found below in the [Editing Journal Issues](../backend/journals.md#editing-journal-issues) section.

 The **Create a new issue** button opens a drawer from the right where you can assign an Issue **Number** and associate it with an existing **Volume** (if necessary).
 From this drawer you can also convert an existing Project into a Journal Issue.